-Operating Expenses include the following items from the Federal System Statement of Revenues and Expenses: Bonneville O&M, Purchased Power, Non-Federal entities O&M-net billed, Non-Federal entities O&M non-net-billed, and the Residential Exchange Program.
+(1) Operating Expenses include the following items from the Federal System Statement of Revenues and Expenses: Bonneville O&M, Purchased Power, Non-Federal entities O&M-net billed, Non-Federal entities O&M non-net-billed, and the Residential Exchange Program.
 Operating Expenses do not include certain payments to the Corps and Reclamation.
 Treatment of the Corps, Reclamation, and Fish and Wildlife Service operating expense is described in "-Direct Funding of Federal System Operations and Maintenance Expense."

 (2) Includes debt service (principal and interest) for generating resources acquired by Bonneville under Net Billing Agreements or other capitalized contracts.
-Non-net billed debt service amounted to \$9 million, \$9 million, and \$9 million for Fiscal Years 2017, 2018, and 2019 respectively.
+Non-net billed debt service amounted to \$9 million, \$9 million, and \$9 million for Fiscal Years 2019, 2020, and 2021 respectively.
+To reconcile Net Interest Expense as reported in the audited financial statements of the Federal System (included as Appendix B-1 to the Official Statement) the interest expense portion of the Non-Federal Projects as shown here is a reduction of Amount Allocated for Payment to Treasury.

-(3) To reconcile Net Interest Expense as reported in the audited financial statements of the Federal System (included as Appendix B-1 to the Official Statement) the interest expense portion of the Lease-Purchase Program as shown here is a reduction of Amount Allocated for Payment to Treasury.
+(3) To reconcile Net Interest Expense as reported in the audited financial statements of the Federal System (included as Appendix B-1 to the Official Statement) the interest expense portion of the Lease-Purchase Program included here is a reduction of Amount Allocated for Payment to Treasury.
+A portion of the Lease-Purchase Program Debt Service includes amounts related to the repayment of principal on maturing bonds.

-(4) To reconcile Net Interest Expense as reported in the audited financial statements of the Federal System (included as Appendix B-1 to the Official Statement) the interest expense portion of the Electric Power Prepayments as shown here is a reduction of Amount Allocated for Payment to Treasury.
+- (4) To reconcile Net Interest Expense as reported in the audited financial statements of the Federal System (included as Appendix B-1 to the Official Statement) the interest expense portion of the Electric Power Prepayments included here is a reduction of Amount Allocated for Payment to Treasury.
 In Fiscal Year 2013, Bonneville received \$340 million from certain Preference Customers as one-time prepayments of portions of their future power bills through Fiscal Year 2028.
 In return the customers will receive credits in future power bills.
-The aggregate amount of the credits is \$2.55 million per month through Fiscal Year
+The aggregate amount of the credits is \$2.55 million per month through Fiscal Year 2028.
+In Fiscal Year 2021, Bonneville provided credits on Preference Customers' bills in an aggregate amount of \$31 million.
+Of this amount, \$9 million is accounted for as Net Interest Expense and \$22 million is accounted for as the repayment of principal.
+See "BONNEVILLE FINANCIAL OPERATIONS-Bonneville's Non-Federal Debt-Electric Power Prepayments." - (5) The "Non-Federal Debt Service Coverage Ratio" is defined as follows: